-Measures Taken Regular compliance checks are conducted on securities accounts held by individuals within the Bank.
+COI Circumstances Measures Taken An Employee stands to achieve financial gain or avoid financial loss at the expense of the Client.
+Regular compliance checks are conducted on securities accounts held by individuals within the Bank.
 These checks review the movements in each securities portfolio to detect any transactions that may lead to a conflict of interest.
 If any such transaction is found, it is immediately reported to Compliance; The Securities Settlement division is tasked with identifying transactions that may potentially result in a conflict of interest.
 Any such transactions are promptly communicated to the Compliance team; To add an extra layer of security, all securities transactions undergo a "4-eyes" validation process, ensuring that transaction are verified and approved by several Employees independent of each other; Securities transactions conducted by the Bank for its own account are separated from those made on behalf of Clients.
 The Bank utilizes dedicated accounts that clearly distinguish its own assets from those of its Clients; The Bank's Risk control function carefully examines each transaction made for its own account, ensuring compliance with the segregation of assets; Reconciliations of securities accounts with custodians are regularly performed to verify adherence to the rule of separating assets, further ensuring compliance with the Bank's policies and minimising the risk of conflicts of interest.
-Account Managers (RMs) are prohibited from receiving any form of compensation in connection with the distribution of specific products (e.g., funds, stocks, bonds) or specific transactions to their Clients;
+An Employee stands to benefit from Account Managers (RMs) are prohibited from receiving any form of an interest in the result of a service compensation in connection with the distribution of specific products (e.g., provided to a Client or a transaction funds, stocks, bonds) or specific transactions to their Clients;